Both the CrossClimate 2 and AllSeasonContact are two all-season tyre models that are mainstays in their respective manufacturers' model line-up.

 The Continental AllSeasonContact is also a premium tyre model, specialising in the all-season tyre market.

-The all-season Continental model has fantastic grip on snowy and wet conditions, with the tyre having Winter Performance Resins and Traction Silica Compound to empower performance.
+The all-season Continental model has fantastic grip in snowy and wet conditions, with the tyre having Winter Performance Resins and Traction Silica Compound to empower performance.

-Decreasing of rolling resistance is another feature of the tyre model, having optimised sidewall construction and tread pattern depth leads that aids fuel consumption and EV battery range.
+A decrease in rolling resistance is another feature of the tyre model; having an optimised sidewall construction and tread pattern depth leads to improved fuel consumption and EV battery range.

 Tyre label ratings determine how each tyre model performs in key tyre performance areas.
 These labels are EU regulated, and also vary between tyre size.